A complaint is an expression of dissatisfaction about a council service that requires a response.

 This is the independent organisation that looks into complaints against councils.

 We are happy to receive your complaint in a variety of ways.

-- Letter - Address your letter to the “Team Leader or Manager”, naming the relevant service, or to “Complaints” at East Hampshire District Council, Penns Place, Petersfield, GU31 4EX.
+You can also write to us, naming the relevant service to Complaints, East Hampshire District Council, Penns Place, Petersfield, GU31 4EX.